facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.X/Voice_Component.md

 # Voice Component

 ## 1. Introduction
-The Component discussed in the current document is called ***VideoID Component***.
-This is responsible for recording a user identifying themselves, showing their face and their identity document.
+The Component discussed in the current document is called ***Voice Component***.
+This is responsible for capturing the user's voice and subsequently extracting the corresponding templates.
+Its main functionalities are the following:

+- Entry of a certain number of sentences to later read each one in one step.
+- Internal microphone management.
+- Permit management.
+- Analysis of silences.
+- Analysis of progress.
+- Assistant in the capture processes.
+- Generation of templates with voice characteristics and scores.

 ### 1.1 Minimum requirements